dfrappart/dfrappart.github.io/_posts/2024-02-07-What_if_I_want_to_see_Network_logs_in_Azure_part2.markdown

 - `SrcPublicIPs_s`
 - `PublicIPs_s`

-There is one trick though, all IP related argument are not necessarily filled, depending on the flow type.
+There is one trick though, all IP related arguments are not necessarily filled, depending on the flow type.
 So we still need to search a little bit to get the information that we want.

 The query below can be used to get a summary of the flow logs: